Terraminator/Device_Scanner/README.md

 You may have to change the router Ip and /24 to for example /22 or others you need
 You can also pipe the output ips of this File into the Portscanner "Portscanner.py"

+## Ascii Art
+The Ascii Art is made with: https://patorjk.com/software/taag/

 ### Disclaimer
 This software is only intended for learning purposes and I do not take any responsibility for misuse.
 This repository is for academic purposes, the use of this software is your responsibility.